Leonardo López Luján: Education and professional life

 Académie des Inscriptions et Belles-Lettres in Paris, recognizing his contributions to the field of Mesoamerican research.

 On November 5, 2018, López Luján was elected new member of El Colegio Nacional (The National College), a Mexican honorary academy that brings together the country's forty foremost artists and scientists.

+In 2025 López Luján was awarded the 2024 National Prize for Arts and Sciences in the History, Social Sciences, and Philosophy category, the highest distinction awarded by the Mexican federal government.

 Research, fieldwork and museum exhibitions

 His research has focused primarily on the religion, politics, and art of pre-Hispanic societies in Central Mexico.
 His scholarship has contributed to our knowledge of indigenous strategies of recovering the distant past, the coded language of buried offerings, the conceptualization of animals as cosmic emblems, the functions and symbolism of sacred architecture, the uses and meanings of Mexica sculpture, the application of materials science to the study of pre-Hispanic art and artifacts, iconoclastic activities in times of crisis, mother goddess cults, and sacrificial practices, among other areas.
 He has also ventured into the history of Mexican archaeology, achieving significant advances in the study of its origins in the eighteenth and nineteenth centuries.

 López Luján began working in archeological, anthropological, and historical projects when he was eight years old.
 He has participated in various scientific teams in the Mexican federal entities of Campeche, Chiapas, Distrito Federal, Guanajuato, Estado de México, Morelos, and Quintana Roo, and in Ecuador.